-The government, Securities and Exchange Board of India (SEBI) and the Reserve Bank of India (RBI) have taken several steps to develop corporate bond market.
-SEBI has put in place a market microstructure for corporate bonds in the form of Delivery versus Payment (DvP) settlement, electronic bidding platform and reporting of trades to increase transparency in pricing.
-RBI has also endeavoured to develop complementary markets such as repo and Certificate of Deposit (CDs) to supplement the efforts of SEBI.
-We firmly believe that with the growing need for credit, the sources would also need diversification.
+The government, SEBI and the Reserve Bank have taken several steps to develop corporate bond market.
+SEBI has put in place a market microstructure for corporate bonds in the form of DvP settlement, electronic bidding platform and reporting of trades to increase transparency in pricing.
+Reserve Bank has also endeavoured to develop complementary markets such as repo and CDS to supplement the efforts of SEBI.
+We firmly believe that with growing need for credit, the sources would also need diversification.
 This would enable a competitive pricing of credit risk among the market participants and give more bargaining power to the companies looking to fund their growth and expansion and thus, would be beneficial to the real sector.

-However, over the years, there is, one key aspect in which the role of banks has become more and not less important, - inclusiveness of intermediation - both geographic as well demographic.
+However, let me emphasize here that over the years, there is, one key aspect in which the role of banks has become more and not less important, - inclusiveness of intermediation - both geographic as well demographic.
 The banking sector has, over the years, borne much of the burden in this regard, absorbing a lot of costs in the process.
 Any assessment of the performance of the banking system vis-à-vis other channels must not lose sight of this critical aspect!

 III.
-Ownership - Public vs PrivateDoes there exist a middle ground in the debate?
+Ownership - Public vs Private

+Does there exist a middle ground in the debate?

 Indian banking system has a very distinguishing characteristic pre-and-post liberalisation.
 Before liberalisation, Indian economy was largely a mixed economy with government playing a dominant economic role for planned development.
-This economic structure was well aligned with the contemporaneous banking structure where Public Sector Banks (PSBs) owned roughly 90 per cent of total banking assets in India, especially after two major episodes of nationalisation of banks (1969 and 1980).
+This economic structure was well aligned with the contemporaneous banking structure where public sector banks owned roughly 90 per cent of total banking assets in India, especially after two major episodes of nationalisation of banks (1969 and 1980).

-The genesis of financial sector reforms in India could be attributed to the recommendations of the Committee on the Financial System - chaired by Shri.
-M. Narasimham in 1991 (popularly known as Narasimham Committee-1).
+The genesis of financial sector reforms in India could be attributed to the recommendations of the Committee on the Financial System- chaired by Shri M Narasimham in 1991 (popularly known as Narasimham Committee-1).
 Based on the recommendations of the committee, the dual regulation of banks was proposed to be removed, interest rates were largely deregulated, Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) were reduced to increase the productive capacity of bank capital, and more importantly, the banking sector started to get re-organised with entry of private sector and foreign banks.
 The idea of introducing new banks was to improve the competitiveness of the banking system for better allocative efficiency.

 Since commencement of their business, the new age private sector banks have been contributing increasingly to the credit needs of the economy.
-In about last 25 years, their share in total credit has increased from about 3 per cent in 1996-97 to 36 per cent in 2021-222.
-While private banks have had their share of problems, their presence has made the financial system more resilient and has provided impetus to the efforts of financial deepening in form of an accelerated growth in bank-credit to GDP ratio from about 26.7 per cent in 1995 to about 52 per cent in 20213.
+In about last 25 years, their share in total credit has increased from about 3 per cent in 1996-97 to 36 per cent in 2021-213.
+While private banks have had their share of problems, their presence has made the financial system more resilient and has provided impetus to the efforts of financial deepening in form of an accelerated growth in bank-credit to GDP ratio from about 26.7 per cent in 1995 to about 52 per cent in 20214.